Mentalab-hub/explore-android/README.md

 Overview
 ==================

-Explore Android API is Mentalab's open-source biosignal acquisition API for working with Mentalab Explore device.
-The code can also be adapted to use in Andrid echosystem.
-Amongst many things, it provides the following features:
+Explore Android API is Mentalab's open-source biosignal acquisition API for use with Mentalab Explore devices.
+The code can also be adapted to use in Android ecosystems.
+Among others, it provides the following key features: :

 * Real-time streaming of ExG, orientation and environmental data
-* Connect, pair and search with Explore device via Bluetooth
+* Connect, pair and search Explore device via Bluetooth

 Requirements
 ==================